fcarrus/satellite_openscap_scan/README.md

 satellite_openscap_scan
 =========

-This roles allows Satellite Clients to execute OpenSCAP scannings and report their results to Satellite without installing/configuring Puppet or Ruby.
+This role allows Satellite Clients to execute OpenSCAP scannings and report their results to Satellite without installing/configuring Puppet or Ruby.

 Requirements
 ------------